pablo3V/Book-Recommender/README.md

 ### Steps Followed in the Notebook

-1. **Create a DataFrame with Target User Rating**:

-    We creare a DataFrame with the ratings of the target user for which we obtained the recommendations.
-This ratings are merged with the original ratings,
+1. **Create a DataFrame with Target User Rating**: We creare a DataFrame with the ratings of the target user for whom we are obtaining recommendations.
+These ratings are merged with the original ratings.

-2. To make the computation less demanding and faster, we select only the users that have rated, at least, ten of the books that the target user has rated.
-This way, from the original 53346 users in the dataset, we only user 819 of them.
+2. **Select Relevant Users**: To make the computation less demanding and faster, we select only the users that have rated at least ten of the books that the target user has rated.
+This way, from the original 53346 users in the dataset, we use only 819 of them.

-3. As mentioned before, we construct a matrix with this users (and the target user) whose rows and columns correspond to users and books, respectively.
+3. **Construct User-Book Matrix**: We construct a matrix with these users (and the target user) where rows and columns correspond to users and books, respectively.
 However, the matrix we get has 4902534 elements, so it is better to use a sparse matrix, which only keeps the non-zero elements, leaving just 106903.
-This reflects the importance of using a sparse matrix here.
+This reflects the importance of using a sparse matrix.
 Notice how much larger the total size of the array is compared to the number of non-zero elements, which is just the number of ratings of the selected users.
 Sparse arrays/matrices allow us to represent these objects without explicitly storing all the 0-valued elements.
 This means that if the transactional data can be loaded into memory, the sparse array will fit in memory as well.

-4. The sparse matrix is normalized, since normalization can help mitigating the biases of users who may have different rating scales.
+4. **Normalize the Sparse Matrix**: The sparse matrix is normalized since normalization can help mitigate the biases of users who may have different rating scales.
 Some common normalization techniques are:

     * **Mean-Centering** (User Mean Normalization): For each user's rating, subtract the user's average rating from each of their ratings.
 This helps to account for differences in user rating scales.